 More than 2,000 vehicles carrying stranded Hindu pilgrims have moved out of the area since late on Thursday, he said.

-Thirty-six air force helicopters had been ferrying rescue workers, doctors, equipment, food and medicine to Kedarnath, the town closest to many of those stranded, said Priya Joshi, an air force spokeswoman.
+Thirty-six air force helicopters have been ferrying rescue workers, doctors, equipment, food and medicine to Kedarnath, the town closest to many of those stranded, said Priya Joshi, an air force spokeswoman.

 Another seven aircraft carried paratroopers and fuel to the region.

-Hundreds of people looking for relatives demonstrated in Dehradun where flood survivors were taken by helicopters.
+Hundreds of people looking for relatives demonstrated in Dehradun, the Uttrakhand state capital, where flood survivors were taken by helicopters.

 They complained that the government was taking too long to evacuate the survivors, with small helicopters bringing in four to five people at a time.